promesante/promesante.github.io/_posts/2021-04-28-clojure_repl_driven_development_part_5.md

 ---
 ### Validation ###

-We may group them the follwing way:
+We may group them the following way:

 * [validating HTTP request params](https://github.com/promesante/accounts-api/pull/11/files): as this endpoint is the first HTTP POST, this validation interceptors target its request JSON body
 * [retrieving accounts for its validation](https://github.com/promesante/accounts-api/pull/12)